sumitbinnani/Path-Planning/README.md

 Here is the data provided from the Simulator to the C++ Program

+## Design Details
+1. The car drives according to the speed limit: The car tries to maintain the speed of `refVel` in the `main()` function.
+The car is accelerated only if the current velocity is less than to 49.2mph and is done in incremental value of 0.5 in every cycle.

+2. Max Acceleration and Jerk are not Exceeded: The change in velocity per cycle was decided empirically and set to 0.5.
+For lower values, the lane change becomes slow and for the higher vlaue, jerk exceeds the maximum allowed value of 10m/s^2 at a few places along the track.
+The car is not allowed to change lane if it has already changed lane in one of the last 5 cycles (ensured by variable `numLaneShifts`).
+This prevents sudden jerk due to consecutive lane changes in rapid succession.

+3. Car does not have collisions: The collsions are avoided by using the safe distance variables `minFrontDist` and `minRearDist`.
+The car is decelerated if the distance with front vehicle gets lower than the safe distance with 0.35 per cycle.
+If the distance is too less, the vehicle is decelerated at faster rate of 0.7 per cycle.
+Similarly, the vehicles are continously monitored to check if a lane change will be feasible before acting upon the same.
+The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic (ensured by variables `leftLaneClear` and `rightLaneClear`).

+4. Path Generation: To ensure smooth trajectory
+    * a list of evenly spaced waypoint (x, y) is created
+    * the previous path end points are added to the list (this is to ensure that the new path is tangent to the current path)
+   * A path made up of (x,y) points that the car will visit is created by adding evenly spaced (every 30m)  points in Frenet coordinate.
+   * Using `spline()` a smooth curve is generated for traversal so that we travel at our reference speed, `refVel`
+   * We output 50 waypoints from the spline function (along with previous path points)

+## Other Details

+1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
+The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
+The vector going from a point to the next point in the list dictates the angle of the car.
+Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
+The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
+(NOTE: As this is BETA, these requirements might change.
+Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

+2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
+During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
+You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

 #### Main car's localization Data (No Noise)

 ["x"] The car's x position in map coordinates